AGTTeam/GurrenTranslation/README.md

 Run "python extract_bin.py" to extract the BIN lines in the "bin_input.txt" file

+Run "python extract_3dg.py" to extract the 3DG textures in the "work_3DG" folder

 # Text Editing
 Edit the "spc_input.txt" and "bin_input.txt" files